 The video also highlights the use of traditional African herbs for medicinal purposes.
 After Kofi falls unconscious, a calabash filled with herbs is shown being applied to him.
 The application of these herbs, which leads to Kofi’s revival, reflects the African belief in the healing power of herbal medicine.

-The visuals also prominently features a variety of African musical instruments.
-Instruments such as the xylophone, kora, dun duns (dondo), akoteng, maracas, and thumb bells (afrekyewa) are showcased from the start throughout the entire video.
+Returning to the video, it prominently features a variety of African musical instruments.
+Instruments such as the xylophone, kora, dun duns (dondo), akoteng, maracas, and thumb bells (afrekyewa) are showcased.
 These instruments contribute to the creation of rhythmic African melodies.

 The video also highlights a variety of African costumes.
 Kofi Kinaata himself wears a Batakari (Fugu), a traditional garment from Northern Ghana.
 The performers are also dressed in colorful African prints, and the video includes Sleete and Kaba, a popular Akan outfit.
 The masquerade costume worn by ‘Amokye’ represents African fetishism, adding to the display of traditional attire and cultural richness.